microsoft/teams-powerapps-app-templates/IssueReporting/Documentation/extend-issue-auto-assignment.md

 1. Verify that the task was assigned to the manager of the person you selected in the app.

     > [NOTE]
-    > This flow will work if a single assigned to was selected for the task in the Issue reporting app.
+    > This flow will work if a single assigned to was selected for the task in the Issue Reporting app.
 The selected person must also have a manager defined in Active Directory.

 ## Next steps

-You can use this method to add other conditional business logic to Issue reporting.
+You can use this method to add other conditional business logic to Issue Reporting.
 Some examples include:

 - Conditionally assigning based on time of day.
 - Conditionally assigning based on responses to issue form questions.